MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Upgrade Notice

-Upgrade to WordPress 6.5 and PHP 8.1+ is highly recommended!
+Upgrade to WordPress 6.6 and PHP 8.1+ is highly recommended!
 PHP 8.2.x is even better!
-Due to the error corrections it is highly recommended to upgrade the Plugin to 0.25.x!
-Thank's for your patience.
+No Upgrade required.
+Only if you want the new GPX-Track filtering.

 </br>